cachesdev/panekit/README.md

 ### Basic Setup

 First, wrap your application with the `PanekitProvider`.
-This creates the context needed for window management and sets up the portal target where panes will be rendered.
+This creates the context needed for window management and sets up a portal target (inside the provider) where panes will be rendered.

 ```svelte
 <script>